Saturday, July 27, 2024

 Tuesday, January 16, 2024

-USA Astronomy and Astrophysics Olympiad 2024
+USA Astronomy and Astrophysics Olympiad (USAAO) 2024

 Registration for the first round of USAAAO is open.
 Registration will close on January 31st, 2024.

 The first round exam will take place on February 10th, and there will be two time slots available to accommodate students in different time zones.
-The competition will be online, and students will be proctored by USAAAO volunteers through video calls.
+The competition will be online, and students will be proctored by USAAO volunteers through video calls.

 Anyone can participate in the First Round Exam.
 Everyone who scores above the cutoff can participate in the National Astronomy Competition (NAC).
 To qualify for the national team, however, you must be a high school student with US citizenship or permanent residency.